“Speak up and ask for what you want. You won't necessarily just be noticed and rewarded.”

 PR: I've been told no—and never—and it absolutely stings!
 But I figure, better to know that it's off the table than to waste time wondering and wishing.
 Even a “no” puts the power back in your hands—you get to decide what you’re going to do about it.
 Do you agree with the reasons behind the no?
 Are you going to regroup and ask again?
 Accept it and move on?
 It's up to you.

 Do you need some solid self-talk to speak up and ask for what you want?
 Or are your goals less that clear and you need some support in determining the next steps on your career journey?
 Consider a coaching program, which helps focus effort and manage energy to achieve the results you want.
 It’s proven to be the most effective way to bridge the gap between goals and reality.
-Check out Smart Savvy Academy's Coaching packages and make 2018 the year you meet your goals head on!
+Check out Smart Savvy Academy's Coaching packages and make this the year you meet your goals head on!